 Close to the town of Cochem, you can find the magnificent Eltz Castle.
 It’s such an impressive building surrounded by beautiful nature.
 From the parking place, it’s only around a 15-minute walk to the castle.
 Eltz Castle has a location where you can walk around nicely, but the castle itself definitely is the highlight!

 You can also visit the interior of the castle (in Summer time). it’s opened daily from 09:30 AM to 05:30 PM.
 If you would like to have a guided tour through the castle, you need to pay an entrance fee: a ticket costs EUR 11,- per person.
-Best is to look on the official website for the actual times and costs (take into account that the castle is currently closed due to Covid-19).
+Best is to look on the official website for the actual times and costs.

 3. Monschau – town in Eifel region